City Clerk's Office

 A: It typically takes 1-3 weeks for it to be certified and registered.

-A: Chose one of two ordering Methods:
+A: Choose one of two ordering Methods:

 1) Online Mail Request